pdoubraw/wakebench_swift/docs/source/measurements.rst

 - Cup anemometers at 18 m, 31.5 m, and 45 m above the ground
 - Wind vane at 29.5 m above the ground
 - Two barometric pressure sensors at 2 m and 27.5 m above the ground
-- Two relative humidity sensors at 2 m, 27.5 m, and 56.5 m above the ground
+- Three relative humidity sensors at 2 m, 27.5 m, and 56.5 m above the ground
-- Two air temperature sensors at 2 m, 27.5 m, and 56.5 m above the ground
+- Three air temperature sensors at 2 m, 27.5 m, and 56.5 m above the ground

 Several quantities are diagnosed from these measurements.
 These quantities are computed for each individual 10-minute period.
 The values provided in each benchmark as inflow conditions are ensemble averages that consider all of the 10-minute periods used to define the benchmark.
-Some relevant remarks about

 Wind Turbine Measurements
 -------------------------